luisbull/Udacity-02.Memory-Game/README.md

 ## How game was built

-The starter project given by Udacity [link](https://github.com/udacity/fend-project-memory-game.git) or download original files directly by clicking [here](https://github.com/udacity/fend-project-memory-game/archive/master.zip) had some HTML and CSS styling to display a static version of the Memory Game project.
+The starter project given by Udacity [link](https://github.com/udacity/fend-project-memory-game.git) or download original files directly by clicking [here](https://github.com/udacity/fend-project-memory-game/archive/master.zip) There are three files (HTML, CSS, JS) that display a static version of the Memory Game project.
 I needed to convert this project from a static project to an interactive one.
 This required modifying the HTML and CSS files, but primarily the JavaScript file.

 I started by analysing the files given and started building out the app's functionality from there.